p3l6/bag-notation/README.md

   - style: required
   - time: required, unless implied by a recognized valid [[tune style]]
   - note: set the base note length, ususally ommited for the default of eighth
+  - tempo: set the tunes tempo. should be an integer in bpm
 - inline fields:
   - (h): harmony line. only valid at the very beginning of a line
   - note: change the base note length
   - time: change the time signature
+  - tempo: change the tempo

 ## language symbols